Memorandum

 Paying careful attention to evaluative statements and avoiding discussion of topics that may introduce bias into APT considerations

-Evaluation of candidates may not be based on identity attributes such as gender, race, ethnicity, sexual orientation, religion, or other protected personal characteristics.
+Evaluation of candidates may not be based on identity factors such as gender, race, ethnicity, sexual orientation, religion, or other protected personal characteristics.
 In addition, neither a candidate's part-time status nor any extension of the mandatory tenure review year authorized pursuant to University policy may be held against the candidate.
-Candidates who have availed themselves of such policies shall be evaluated according to the same criteria applicable to other candidates.

 The Office of Faculty Affairs is available to consult with eligible voting faculty members and administrators throughout the APT process when questions or concerns arise.
-Finally, please note that each Spring, the Office of Faculty Affairs offers APT workshops for APT administrators and committee members.
-I encourage you to attend these workshops as a means through which to stay current with APT review matters.